iamsky13/SafaFacebook/README.md

 # See-posts-from-last-30-days-only
 My special gratitude for those people who made my facebook wall polluted.
-With you guys this project was not possible.
+Without you guys this project was not possible.
 Thank you very much
 - Download or clone repository
 - Extract folder
 - Go to Options (3 vertical dots) > More Tools > Extensions